Tucker29/hello-world/English_1.md

 # Janpanese culture of Kaizan.  #Single minute principle.
 ## 2019.3.30
 projection: the presentation of an image on the surface, especially movie screen.
+you know the drill, you scan the codes and something pops up on your phone, like a promotion or discount.
+rehydrate: absorb or cause to absorb mositure after dehydration.

 ## 2019.3.29